yuz1988/stream-bfly-counting/README.md

 ### Algorithm Ada
 ./stream_bfly Ada

 Insert the input path, and other settings related to different algorithms.
-Finally, you will be able to see the results in your output path
+Finally, you will be able to see the results in your output path.
+As an example, see the output of graph "in.github".